asdakhtar/Free-DefensiveSecurity-Training-THM-/README.md

 -Q- What is the name of the role who's job is to identify attacks against an organisation?
 -A- SECURITY ANALYST

-@@ ROOM2 -Defensive Security Intro [https://tryhackme.com/room/defensivesecurityintro] DATE - I DID THIS PREVIOUSLY
+@@ ROOM2 -
-Sure!
-Here's a condensed summary from the TryHackMe Defensive Security info room:
-~~ TASK 1= Introduction to Defensive Security:** Defensive security focuses on monitoring, detecting, and responding to cyber threats using tools like SIEM and threat intelligence.
+Defensive Security Intro [https://tryhackme.com/room/defensivesecurityintro] DATE - I DID THIS PREVIOUSLY ~~ TASK 1= Introduction to Defensive Security:** Defensive security focuses on monitoring, detecting, and responding to cyber threats using tools like SIEM and threat intelligence.
 -Q- Which team focuses on defensive security?
 -A- BLUE TEAM